NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 #### Why do I need all these different schemas?

 Over time, producers of the data in your dataset series ~~might~~ will introduce changes in its schema: adding/removing columns, renaming them, or even changing their types.
-Whenever a schema change is introduced, you will need to modify your `DatasetSeriesOp` accordingly to ensure that:
+Whenever a schema change is introduced, you will need to modify your `DatasetSeriesContractOp` accordingly to ensure that:

 * it knows how to handle and reconcile the different schemas of your data
 * aligns 100% with the schema *you* wish to pass down to downstream `SparkOps` (the `contractSchema` field)